 Which wines need to be chilled?

-Technically there is a wine glass for every wine served!
-Can you imagine having 200 wine glasses in your home?!
+Technically there is a wine glass for every variety!
+Can you imagine having 200 glasses in your home?!
 That’s just not practical for home entertaining.
 Luckily, you can either buy Bordeaux or Burgundy glasses to serve all wines.
 You don’t need a white and a red!
-We do like to serve bubbles in a flute, so we recommend one glass for red, wines and roses and flute for sparkling.
+We do like to serve bubbles in a flute, so we recommend one glass for red, whites and roses and flute for sparkling.

 How to Shop for Wine?

 We’ve all been there, standing in the aisle, staring at hundreds of competing labels screaming buy me, buy me!
 But how do you know which ones to buy?!
 Well, you start trying them and use apps like Vivino to help you decide.
 Also, use Delectable to track what bottles you like and didn’t though the app.
 You will quickly build up a good list!

 We also love to wine taste and support any local wineries as well.
 It’s nice because you can taste the bottle before you buy it.

 Must Have Items